New in Sketch — Independent borders, selection colors, and more Learn more

 Using Color Variables in developer handoff

-Color Variables are great for keeping colors consistent between design and code projects.
+Color Variables keep colors consistent between design and code projects.
 You can download Color Variables as Color Tokens, as CSS variables or in JSON format, or even generate a URL that dynamically updates with the latest values.
 You can also copy values for individual Color Variables from the web app Inspector.